Ralph-Lee/blog/network-iphone-podcast-app-review.md

 ###Things I Do When Listening To Podcasts###

 * I want the newest/freshest content right now
 * refresh/reload my feed once a day; sometimes in the morning, sometimes in the afternoon.
+No matter the time, I want to check on demand.
 * when playing skip forward in increments of 30 sec or 2 mins.

 ###Things Network Gets Right###
+* the play screen has a large pause/play button, and easy-to-hit reverse and forward buttons.
 * the play screen has a large scrubber button.
 It's easy to grab and slide.
 * the overall look and feel is very iOS 7.
 It's refreshing, and uses the best of iOS 7.
 Circles, thin fonts and no lines separating sections of the app.
-The app also sparingly uses faux button/textlabels prevelent in iOS 7.
+The app also sparingly uses faux button/textlabels prevalent in iOS 7.
 * the play screen is clean and uncluttered.
 The podcast shownotes are on a separate page, just a swipe away.
 * the search and subscribe process was fantastic
 * when you tap into search/add a new podcast, focus is given to the textbox and the keyboard appears immediately
-* sometimes you're presented with double results, but no explanation as to what the difference between the two are.
+* when searching, sometimes you're presented with double results, but no explanation as to what the difference between the two are.
-* giving you the choice
+* giving you the choice to configure 3 items - skip interval for reverse and forward, and
 * easily remove a podcast from the menu.
 It's a simple tap and hold to remove.

 ###Things I Wish Network Did (Better)###